EMA's 29th Annual Meeting

 (5 min break)

 2:30 - 3:00 p.m.
-Panel Discussion - Fueling New Routes: Navigating RTC, RNG, and the Renewable Fuels Landscape
+Panel Discussion: Fueling New Routes: Navigating RTC, RNG, and the Renewable Fuels Landscape

 3:00 - 3:15 p.m.
-Networking Break - Sponsored by Tradition Energy
+Networking Break: Sponsored by Tradition Energy

 3:15 - 3:55 p.m.
-Panel Discussion - Eastern RECs
+Panel Discussion: Eastern RECs - Market Dynamics and Regulatory Shifts Shaping the Atlantic Seaboard

 • Bob Grace, President, Sustainable Energy Advantage

 3:55 - 4:30 p.m.
-Panel Discussion - Powering the Digital Route: Data Centers and Renewable Generator Partnerships
+Panel Discussion: Powering the Digital Route - Data Centers and Renewable Generator Partnerships

 This panel will examine the Low Carbon Fuel Standard (LCFS) and Clean Fuels Regulation (CFR) markets, analyzing how these transportation decarbonization policies are driving innovation and investment in clean fuels across North America.
 Industry experts will discuss current credit pricing, compliance strategies, and the evolving regulatory landscape shaping opportunities for fuel producers, blenders, and traders.